ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/README.md

 - Start the game once, enter the Workshop menu, then close the game (this makes sure mods are in the right place)
 - Make a symlink as __described below__ (this lets the mod add downloaded workshop levels to the main game)
-- Start the game
+- Start the game __through Steam__ (ie. not with a pinned taskbar shortcut)
 - Enable the Level Pack mod from the Workshop menu (you don't need to enable the levels)
 - Restart the game after enabling it
 - Go to the level select
 - Check the last few episodes.
 There should be 2 new ones

-  - Check all the levels.
+Check all the levels.
 If any are missing, you need to subscribe to them.
 If every level is missing even thugh you've subscribed to them, the symlink wasn't made properly.

-  - Note: The new episods have some level spaces, shown with yellow police tape.
+Note: The new episods have some level spaces, shown with yellow police tape.
 This is normal.
 Red Storm has 7 levels, so there should be 5 spaces.
 Siege has 8 levels, so 4 spaces.

 ## Making a symlink